-The living cost budgets are determined by using estimates from the Bureau of Labor Statistics.
+The cost for commuters and off-campus residents are determined by using estimates from the Bureau of Labor Statistics.
 These estimates are for a family with a moderate standard of living, and are updated annually by the Consumer Price Index.